catherinelee274/Barcelona-Prediction/README.md

 `$ flask run`

 If it gives an error that says `Failed to find Flask application or factory in module "app".
-Use "FLASK_APP=app:name to specify one.`, run `FLASK_APP=app:app`
+Use "FLASK_APP=app:name to specify one.`, change to the `app` directory with `cd app`

 # Dependencies
 - Flask